-Pacific Steel produces approximately 200 kt of steel a year at their facility in Otahuhu, Auckland.
+Pacific Steel produces long products at their facility in Otahuhu, Auckland.
 The Pacific Steel rolling mills were sold to New Zealand Steel in mid-2014.
-Fletcher Building still operate an EAF which uses 100% scrap metal until a new billet facility at NZ Steel's integrated mill is commissioned.
-The steel billets are rolled into a range of bar (up to 40 mm diameter) and rod (up to 12 mm) products.
-Billets are also transported to the wire plant, which is a separate facility located close to the steel mill.
+The steel billets, supplied by New Zealand Steel, are rolled into a range of bar (up to 40 mm diameter) and rod (up to 16 mm) products.
+Rod is also transported to the wire plant, a separate facility located close to the steel mill, that draws and coats wire.
 The Pacific Steel site in Otahuhu produces a wide range of wire rod, reinforcing bar and coil products.